 ANDREA DOWNIE is the Founding Director of EnhanceDance, an initiative established in 2017 to share evidence-based best practices in dance training, performance and teaching.
 She is the Immediate Past President, Conference Coordinator, and a founding member of Healthy Dancer Canada, a non-profit organization dedicated to improving the health, well-being and performance of all dancers.
 She is HDC's longest serving Board member, instrumental in the development of the organization, and having served in every role within the organization since its inception in 2008.

-A dance educator, choreographer and kinesiology instructor with 25 years of experience, Andrea received her HonBFA in Dance Performance and her MA in Dance Studies from York University.
+A dance educator, choreographer and kinesiology instructor with 25 years of experience, Andrea is currently pursuing a PhD in Kinesiology at University of Calgary.
+She received her HonBFA in Dance Performance and her MA in Dance Studies from York University.
 Her master's research focused on motor learning, and from it, she developed the Multisensory Pedagogical Model for Dance Skill Instruction to enhance dance skill learning.
 Andrea completed her professional training at Dance New Amsterdam (Dance Space Centre) in New York City, and performed with Jody Oberfelder Dance Projects while there.

 Andrea is a certified Level 1 & Level 2 Conditioning-with-Imagery Training teacher and the C-I TrainingTM Course Director, providing the Level 1 C-I TrainingTM Teacher Courses & Certifications.
 She is one of only a few certified teachers of Simonson Technique in Canada.
 She is also a Registered Provider with Safe in Dance International for the Healthy Dance Certificates, and a third-party CPD course provider for Royal Academy of Dance Canada.

-Though currently based in Toronto, Andrea is the Visiting Guest Artist in the Dance Program at University of Calgary for the winter term 2019.
+Though based in Toronto, Andrea is also a session instructor in the Dance Program at University of Calgary.
 She has experience working across Canada in post-secondary dance and kinesiology programs, secondary school dance programs, pre-professional dance programs, arts centres and private dance studios.
 She works actively as a teacher-tutor, choreographer, guest dance instructor, and speaker enthusiastically sharing her passion for dance with teachers and dancers of all ages, levels and abilities.
 Her choreography involves humanistic movement and themes that delve into various aspects of the individual and collective experience to explore what it is that makes us human.
 Her dance classes are intelligently-structured, founded on evidence-based principles and best practices, and integrate dance history.
 In Toronto, she teaches at The School of Canadian Contemporary Dance Theatre (CCDT) and other studios in the greater Toronto area.
 At all times, Andrea encourages somatic awareness, movement efficiency and effectiveness, and individual artistic expression within a safe, supportive and inclusive environment.

 Andrea is certified teacher of